Mobile Internet Options in Mexico

 All of the U.S.-based cellular carriers have vastly improved their international roaming agreements in recent years - making it even easier to stay connected when you cross borders.

 Warning: If your plan doesn't have generous international roaming limits, be extra careful when traveling near borders.
 Your cellular device may pick up on international towers and you may unintentionally be roaming.
-Even with within a few miles of a border.
+Even within a few miles of a border.

 The roaming setting on many devices only turns off domestic roaming, not international roaming.
 So be sure to TURN OFF any devices that don't have international roaming allowances when near or crossing borders.

 Data Saving Tips for Using Capped Plans

-As noted above, most US based plans that permit data roaming into other countries place data usage caps on the roaming portions of those plans.
+As noted above, most U.S.-based plans that permit data roaming into other countries place data usage caps on the roaming portions of those plans.
 If you are purchasing a local SIM card to use in another country, you may also find yourself dealing with data caps.
-Satellite based plans also often have data caps.
+Currently viable satellite-based plans also often have data caps.

 So how can you make the most of your data limits?

 We've got a complete resource - with tips to lowering data usage - in our guide: